MyGet/PackageSourceDiscovery/README.md

-# NuGet Feed Discovery 1.0.0-alpha001
+# NuGet Package Source Discovery 1.0.0

-NuGet Feed Discovery (NFD) allows for NuGet-based clients tools to discover the feeds that are hosted by a user or organization.
+NuGet Package Source Discovery (PSD) allows for NuGet-based clients tools to discover the feeds that are hosted by a user or organization.

-NuGet Feed Discovery is an attempt to remove friction from the following scenarios:
+NuGet Package Source Discovery is an attempt to remove friction from the following scenarios:

 * An individual user may have several NuGet feeds spread across the Internet.
 Some may be on NuGet.org (including curated feeds), some on MyGet and maybe some on my corporate network.
 How do I easily point my Visual Studio to all my feeds accross different machines?
 And how do I maintain this configuration?
 * An organization may have several feeds internally as well as one on MyGet and some CI packages on TeamCity.
 How can this organization tell his developers what feeds they can/should use?